pbeltram/Enclustra/fpga/README.md

 ---
 **xu8_fmcomms3**
 Mercury XU8 ST1 with Analog AD-FMCOMMS3-EBZ board.
-NOTE: Some simple HW patching on AD-FMCOMMS3 board is needed.
-See [README.md](./xu8_fmcomms3/README.md).
+NOTE: Some HW patching on AD-FMCOMMS3 board is needed.

+**Important NOTE:**
+**You can destroy your HW boards by HW patching!**
+You must know and be aware of what you are doing.
+If you are not, than don't do it.
+Complete and whole resposability on HW patching results is yours.
+You have been warned.

+If still interested, see [README.md](./xu8_fmcomms3/README.md).
 ![xu8_fmcomms3](./xu8_fmcomms3.jpg)
 ![Analog OSC](./xu8_fmcomms3_osc.png)
 ![Analog OSC loopback FFT](./xu8_fmcomms3_osc_fft.png)